ledisdb/ledisdb/doc/commands.md

 ## ZSet

 ### ZADD key score member [score member ...]
 Adds all the specified members with the specified scores to the sorted set stored at key.
-It is possible to specify multiple score / member pairs.
+It is possible to specify multiple `score / member` pairs.
 If a specified member is already a member of the sorted set, the score is updated and the element reinserted at the right position to ensure the correct ordering.

 If key does not exist, a new sorted set with the specified members as sole members is created, like if the sorted set was empty.
 If the key exists but does not hold a sorted set, an error is returned.

-The score values should be the string representation of a double precision floating point number. +inf and -inf values are valid values as well.
+The score values should be the string representation of an `int64` number. `+inf` and `-inf` values are valid values as well.

+**Currently, we only support int64 type, not double type.**

 **Return value**

 int64, specifically:

-The number of elements added to the sorted sets, ** not ** including elements already existing for which the score was updated.
+The number of elements added to the sorted sets, **not** including elements already existing for which the score was updated.

 **Examples**